MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-overview.md

 ## Microsoft 365 Defender is a Microsoft XDR solution

-Microsoft 365 Defender is an **extended detection and response (XDR) solution** that automatically collects, correlates, and analyzes signal, threat, and alert data from *across* your Microsoft 365 environment, including *endpoint, email, applications, and identities*.
+Microsoft 365 Defender is an **eXtended detection and response (XDR) solution** that automatically collects, correlates, and analyzes signal, threat, and alert data from *across* your Microsoft 365 environment, including *endpoint, email, applications, and identities*.
 It leverages artificial intelligence (AI) and automation to *automatically* stop attacks, and remediate affected assets into a safe state.

+Think of XDR as the next step in security, unifying endpoint (endpoint detection and response or EDR), email, app, and identity security in one place.

 ## XDR Microsoft recommendations